-Tang Art Advisory, the New York-based art advisory firm and One Art Nation, the online international art community educating art collectors and professionals, are delighted to introduce their Art Advisory 201 course, the sequel to their acclaimed Art Advisory 101 program.
+One Art Nation, the online international art community educating art collectors and professionals, is delighted to introduce its new online Art Advisory 201 course, the sequel to their acclaimed Art Advisory 101 program.

-Set to launch in spring 2019, the Art Advisory 201 Program consists of a series of informative and interactive online courses created to guide art advisors on running their art advisory practice.
+Set to launch in summer 2019, the Art Advisory 201 Program consists of a series of informative and interactive online courses created to guide art advisors on running their art advisory practice.

 Five pre-recorded modules, each 30-45 minutes in length, will be available to be viewed on demand.
 Participants will also have access to a live and interactive session with the program’s lead instructor.
 The course concludes with a quiz, upon which passing, a Certificate of Completion will be awarded.